 I believe the only remedy is for this entire site to go away and be replaced with one that is built with some consideration of user traffic.

-U.S. Department of Commerce Web site.
+Now it’s your turn to review the U.S. Department of Commerce Web site.
 Just click on Rate this Site!, and you can help separate the good from the bad from the ugly.
 It only takes a minute or two to complete your rating, so don’t waste any more time—rate this site now!
-For Kelly's rating, scroll below and click to page two.
+For Kelly’s rating, scroll below and click to page two.